ComposableAnalytics/Docs/docs/DataRepository/QueryDive-Basics.md

-# Creating a DataQuery
+# Creating a QueryDive

-To create a new DataQuery, [navigate](./Repository-Details.md#navigation) to any collection or field in a DataRepository.
+To create a new QueryDive, [navigate](./Repository-Details.md#navigation) to any collection or field in a DataRepository.
 From there, click on the "Queries" tab:

 ![!Collection Query Tab](img/Query_tab.png)